bhrigu123/Instant-Lyrics/README.md

 Terminal=false
 ```

 Replace `[path of icon]` with the complete path of the icon.
-The icon is named `icon.svg` inside the root directory of the repository.
+The icon is present in `icons/instant-lyrics.svg` inside the root directory of the repository.

 Replace `[path of python file]` with the complete path of the file `InstantLyrics.py` which is also in the root directory of the repo.

 These two lines should look something like:

 ```
-Icon=/home/ubuntu/Instant-Lyrics/icon.svg
+Icon=/home/ubuntu/Instant-Lyrics/icons/instant-lyrics.svg
 Exec=python /home/ubuntu/Instant-Lyrics/InstantLyrics.py
 ```